Medical Care

 5.1 Student Assistance Programme

-The College’s Student Assistance Programme (SAP) offers Reuben students a 24/7 confidential call service, an online health portal, and a personal app.
-As well as using SAP for mental health support (see the Welfare Resources and People section of this handbook), you can use the Student Assistance Programme, day or night, for medical information, alcohol or drug issues, nutritional advice, medical factsheets, fitness advice and health checks.
-The service includes access to:
+The College’s Student Assistance Programme (SAP) offers Reuben students a 24/7 confidential call service and a personal app.
+As well as using SAP for mental health support (see section 4.1)), you can use the Student Assistance Programme, day or night, for medical information, alcohol or drug issues, nutritional advice, medical factsheets, fitness advice and health checks.
+The service also includes access to medical information from qualified nurses (via the telephone helpline, Monday-Friday 9am to 5pm).

 Phone the helpline on 0800 028 3766 or find out more here on our website.